-In the Opinion of RAC, the general derogation for old measuring devices (more than 50 years old) was replaced by the derogation for measuring devices which are to be displayed in exhibitions for cultural and historical purposes.
-However, in the draft Opinion of SEAC, both derogations are proposed.
+In the opinion of RAC, the general derogation for old measuring devices (more than 50 years old) was replaced by the derogation for measuring devices which are to be displayed in exhibitions for cultural and historical purposes.
+However, in the opinion of SEAC, both derogations are proposed.
+Furthermore, based on a comment received in the public consultation on the draft opinion of SEAC, SEAC proposes to clarify the scope of the derogation for measuring devices which are to be displayed in exhibitions for cultural and historical purposes by adding the word public to the derogation.